Plasma cell: Structure

 Plasma cells are large lymphocytes with abundant cytoplasm and a characteristic appearance on light microscopy.
 They have basophilic cytoplasm and an eccentric nucleus with heterochromatin in a characteristic cartwheel or clock face arrangement.
 Their cytoplasm also contains a pale zone, where electron microscopy reveals an extensive Golgi apparatus and centrioles.
 Abundant rough endoplasmic reticulum combined with a well-developed Golgi apparatus makes plasma cells well-suited for secreting immunoglobulins.
-Other organelles in a plasma cell include ribosomes, lysosomes, mitochondria, and the plasma membrane.

 Surface antigens

 Terminally differentiated plasma cells express relatively few surface antigens, and do not express common pan-B cell markers, such as CD19 and CD20.
 Instead, plasma cells are identified through flow cytometry by their additional expression of CD138, CD78, and the Interleukin-6 receptor.
 In humans, CD27 is a good marker for plasma cells; naïve B cells are CD27−, memory B-cells are CD27+ and plasma cells are CD27++.

 The surface antigen CD138 (syndecan-1) is expressed at high levels.

 Another important surface antigen is CD319 (SLAMF7).
 This antigen is expressed at high levels on normal human plasma cells.
 It is also expressed on malignant plasma cells in multiple myeloma.
 Compared with CD138, which disappears rapidly ex vivo, the expression of CD319 is considerably more stable.